opprDev/theme-dentistality/README.md

 ![alt tag](assets/screenshot.png "Slider Preview")

-Vitality is a clean, professional, responsive Bootstrap template.
+Dentistality is a clean, professional, responsive Bootstrap template.
 With one unique page sample to get you started about dental clinic theme, this theme is perfect for a wide range of business types.

 The Template includes a dedicated folder for the Image Source and for the Assets.